 Please read our website and learn about this area of work and the type of transactions which take place, instead of calling us up for basic advice.

-If there is no service provider, or no suitable service provider in your area, please try AdultWork or UKAdultZone or, if your client is gay, go to Gaydar, to see if you can find someone suitable.
+If there is no service provider, or no suitable service provider in your area (remember most service providers will travel), please try AdultWork or UKAdultZone or, if your client is gay, go to Gaydar, to see if you can find someone suitable.
 If they do a good job, please suggest they register on this site.